- 6 p.m.

 Meetings are subject to cancellation if there is no business to discuss.
 The News Media will be notified of changes to this meeting schedule in accordance with the Illinois Open Meetings Act.

-View the Agendas and Minutes for the Carbondale Sustainability Commission meetings.
+View Agendas and Minutes of the Carbondale Sustainability Commission.

 Carbondale Sustainability Survey

 The Sustainability Commission is seeking ideas from the community to help develop a Sustainability Action Plan for Carbondale.

 Ideas from individuals who live and work in Carbondale will be crucial in helping the City achieve its goals.
 Specific areas of interest include Energy in Built Infrastructure, Energy in Transportation, Water Use and Green Infrastructure, Food Production and Consumption, and Waste Reduction.

 Reaching sustainability and resilience goals requires measurable reductions in the City’s contribution to greenhouse gases and an increase in its ability to withstand the impact of extreme weather events.
 However, there are many paths to achieve these measurable goals.